North Sails NEWS

 North Sails Has An Option For Every Type Of Cruiser

-A few months ago, North Materials Expert Tom Davis wrote an article titled “What are the Best Sails for Club Racing”.
-It only seems logical to have a companion piece to that, but with a focus on cruising.
-Learn about the differences between club racing sails and cruising sails, and the options you have when it comes to finding the perfect sail to fit your needs.
+A few months ago, North Materials Expert Tom Davis wrote an article titled “What are the Best Sails for Club Racing?”
+It only seems logical to have a companion piece that focuses on cruising, so you can better understand about the differences between club racing sails and cruising sails and all the options you have.

 For upwind paneled sails on cruising boats, we offer fill-oriented NPC CROSS-CUT, NPC RADIAN, NPL SPORT, and NPL TOUR.
-Now we have a new 3Di molded sail inventory to consider; where our 3Di OCEAN product line consists of three types of 3Di materials, made for different sized boats: OCEAN 330, OCEAN 370, and OCEAN 700.
-And we can’t forget that the 3Di ENDURANCE line represents a “crossover” zone with sails well suited to both cruising and racing.
+We also have 3Di cruising sails to consider.
+Our 3Di OCEAN product line consists of three types of 3Di materials, made for different sized boats: OCEAN 330, OCEAN 370, and OCEAN 700.
+The 3Di ENDURANCE line represents a “crossover” zone, with sails well suited to both cruising and racing.

-And then there are woven nylons, Code laminates, and 3Di Downwind options to choose from when considering an asymmetric or symmetric spinnaker.
+For downwind, there are woven nylons, Code laminates, and 3Di Downwind options to choose from.
+You’ll also need to decide between an asymmetric or symmetric spinnaker.

 A 22-foot pocket cruiser and a 22-meter ocean going yacht can each be successfully matched to the ideal material because there are too many options for either.
 The trick is to work with your sailmaker to quickly narrow-down the choices of sail material to perhaps two sensible options based on your requirements.
 Then relax and enjoy the whole process of deciding exactly what is best for you in material, LP%/roach profile, batten configuration, number of reefs, color, and so on.
 This can and should be fun.